Andres M. Lebensohn, Ph.D.

 A central question regarding any signal transduction mechanism is how binding of the ligand to the receptor communicates the signal across the plasma membrane and into the cell.
 In the prevailing model, simultaneous binding of R-spondins to their LGR receptors and to the transmembrane ubiquitin ligases ZNRF3 or RNF43 triggers their internalization.
 This prevents ZNRF3 and RNF43 from targeting WNT receptors for ubiquitin-mediated degradation, thus increasing their abundance on the cell surface and enhancing sensitivity to WNT ligands.
 We are investigating the molecular mechanisms whereby R-spondins transduce signals in the absence of LGRs through their alternative HSPG receptors to potentiate WNT signaling.

 4) Physiological roles for LGR-dependent and LGR-independent signaling by R-spondins during embryonic development and in stem cells.

 Gene amplifications followed by neo- or sub-functionalization of different gene family members underlie much of the functional diversification generated during evolution.
 Yet, paralogues are often deemed to be redundant, and drastically different phenotypes resulting from their loss are simply attributed to tissue-specific patterns of expression.
-This is the prevailing view regarding the four members of the R-spondin family, which potentiate WNT signaling during embryonic development and in adult tissue stem cells.
+This is the prevailing view regarding the four members of the R-spondin family.
 However, the markedly distinct phenotypes caused by the loss of different R-spondins or their LGR receptors could also be due to intrinsic differences in the capacity of these R-spondins to signal through LGR-dependent and LGR-independent mechanisms.
 We are investigating in what contexts these two modes of signaling are used during development, tissue homeostasis and regeneration.
 We are also trying to understand what unique properties make LGR-dependent and LGR-independent R-spondin signaling specifically suited to their physiological functions.